wellinthatcase/lively/README.md

 - Here's an [image](https://ibb.co/4f9B9N6) as of 12/20/20 (US) (EDITOR)

 # Platform support
 As of now, Lively is only supported on Windows 8+ by default.
-On other versions, you may be able to manually install .NET 4.8 or compatible versions.
+On other versions, you may be able to manually install .NET Framework 4.8 or compatible versions.
 In the future, cross-platform to even mobile may be implemented with the recent release of .NET MPAUI.

 # Known issues